 These educational outcomes are evaluated by offering students assignments that advance the above skills and knowledge, by designing meaningful tests, and by supporting students through internships and other professional assignments.
-Because public administration students can pursue different emphases, a generalization across the student body is not possible.
-An international student, for example, will be assigned different projects and classes than a student interested in community development or public policy.
 All students must demonstrate their academic and professional competencies through written and oral assignments, as well as through the ongoing development of their portfolios.